 When the Japanese were finished, there was not much left of the airfield.
 The soldiers watched as the dead, the dying, and the wounded were hauled to the hospital on bomb racks, trucks, and anything else, that could carry the wounded, was in use.
 When the hospital filled, they watched the medics place the wounded under the building.
 Many of these men had their arms and legs missing.
 One of the results of the attack was that the transfer of D Company, to the 194th, was never completed.
 The company fought with the 194th but retained its designation of being part of the 192nd.
 That night, most men slept under their tanks since it was safer than sleeping in their barracks.
 They had no idea that they had slept their last night in a bed.

 The next day, those men not assigned to a tank or half-track walked around Clark Field to look at the damage.
 As they walked, they saw there were hundreds of dead.
 Some were pilots who had been caught asleep, because they had flown night missions, in their tents during the first attack.
 Others were pilots who had been killed attempting to get to their planes.
-According to Frank, the Japanese returned the next day and finished off the job by destroying what had been missed the day before.
+According to Frank, the Japanese returned the next day and finished off the job by destroying what had been missed the day before, but the next air raid did not take place until the 10th.
 Again he was outside of his tank and hid under it.
 The exploding bombs seemed to lift the tank off the ground.

 At Lamon Bay, the Japanese landed 7,000 troops at 2:00 in the morning of December 24.
 After landing they began their advance toward Lucban.
 The commanding general, Brigadier General Albert M. Jones decided he wanted to see what was going on, so he did reconnaissance in a jeep with a half-track of the battalion to provide firepower.
 They were north of Piis when the half-track came under enemy fire.
 The driver attempted to turn the halftrack around and went into a ditch.
 The crew removed its guns and put down a covering fire allowing Jones to escape.
 The half-track crew was recommended for the Distinguish Service Cross but nothing came of it.
 Instead, the men – all but one posthumously – received the Silver Star after the war.